Communication-Efficient Federated Learning via Optimal Client Sampling: Introduction

-The number of clients in FL systems may be in millions, and the models that they locally train could be rather large; for example, VGG, the widely known neural network for image recognition has 160M parameters \citep{simonyan2014very}, weighing 25MB when represented by 32 bits.
-Clearly, collecting sizable models from a large number of clients may require significant communication resources.
+The number of clients in FL systems may be in the order of millions, and the models that they locally train could be rather large; for example, VGG-16, the widely known neural network for image recognition has 138M parameters \citep{simonyan2014very}, weighing 526MB when represented by 32 bits.
 Moreover, many settings where FL is applied are highly dynamic (e.g., mobile devices, IoT), with new users joining at any moment and old users continuing to generate new data.
-Such settings may lead to a large number of training rounds and clients' model uploads, even though the contributions of some locally updated models to the global one may be negligible.
-Since collecting enormous amounts of information requires considerable resources, it is desirable to reduce the communication rates consumed by a FL system.
+Such settings may lead to a large number of training rounds and clients' model uploads, even though the contributions of some locally updated models to the global one may be rather limited.
+Since transmitting large models requires considerable communication resources, it is desirable to reduce the amount of information that has to be collected by the server.
 This is being explored in a promising line of work focused on reducing each client's communication budget by compressing the ML model through strategies such as quantization and sparsification \citep{tang2019doublesqueeze,konevcny2016federated,suresh2017distributed,konevcny2018randomized,alistarh2017qsgd,horvath2019natural}.